diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 # Explicit is better than implicit.
+zoo = ('python', 'elephant', 'penguin') print('Number of animals in the zoo is', len(zoo))
+# PS: tuple can hold different types of objects
-zoo = ('python', 'elephant', 'penguin') print('Number of animals in the zoo is', len(zoo)) new_zoo = 'monkey', 'camel', zoo # parentheses not required but are a good idea print('Number of cages in the new zoo is', len(new_zoo)) print('All animals in new zoo are', new_zoo) print('Animals brought from old zoo are', new_zoo[2]) print('Last animal brought from old zoo is', new_zoo[2][2]) print('Number of animals in the new zoo is',
+new_zoo = 'monkey', 'camel', zoo # parentheses not required but are a good idea print('Number of cages in the new zoo is', len(new_zoo)) print('All animals in new zoo are', new_zoo)
+#note that a tuple within a tuple does not lose its identity
+print('Animals brought from old zoo are', new_zoo[2]) print('Last animal brought from old zoo is', new_zoo[2][2]) print('Number of animals in the new zoo is',